-PHP stands for Hypertext Preprocessor, and it is a very popular programming languagewhich is greatly favoured by web developers.
+PHP stands for Hypertext Preprocessor, and it is a very popular programming language that is greatly favored by web developers.
 The commands are usually embedded inside a regular HTML program and result in specific outputs as per requirement.
-PHP is used and run on the server side (unlike most other languages which execute on the client side).
+PHP is used and runs on the server-side (unlike most other languages which execute on the client-side).

 That is why the user would be able only to see the outputs of the PHO commands, but wouldn’t be able to see the underlying source code.
 The developer community loves PHP because it has something for everyone.
 A newbie can make sense of PHP and use it easily, but a highly experienced programmer can also get impressive results by using PHP.
 Let us look at the ten most important aspects of PHP.

 Understandably, this is the most important foundation on which a good PHP program depends.
-Developers keep track of different versions of the code by using a good open source distributed version control system like git.
+Developers keep track of different versions of the code by using a good open-source distributed version control system like git.
 This works well whether the website has a single PHP web developer or a team of multiple PHP developers working simultaneously.
-Most development teams prefer to keep the PHP program open source so that they can utilise best practices and expertise from the greater developer community.
+Most development teams prefer to keep the PHP program open source so that they can utilize best practices and expertise from the greater developer community.

 Once the PHP program has been written and tested, it should be ready for deployment.
 But this process is never as easy as it sounds.
 Development teams get the jitters not only during the initial deployment but also at the time of implementing the necessary upgrades.